-Putt-Putt golf – or minigolf, crazy golf or any other variation – is a miniaturised version of golf that scales down 9- or 18-hole courses to something much smaller, with holes usually being just yards from the tee.
-Putt-Putt is actually the trademark name of an American company that builds miniature golf courses, and the Wolrd Minigolf Sport Federation (WMF) yes, that really exists, would prefer you call it minigolf.
+Putt-Putt golf – or mini golf, crazy golf or any other variation – is a miniaturised version of golf that scales down 9- or 18-hole courses to something much smaller, placing holes just yards from the tee.
+Putt-Putt is actually the trademark name of an American company that builds miniature golf courses, and the World Minigolf Sport Federation (WMF) – yes, that really exists – would prefer you call it mini golf.

 The game has been around since the early 1900s and today, it has become an incredibly popular activity for families, couples on dates and bucks parties.
 Some courses allow you to drink whilst making your way around, turning it into a perfect afternoon or evening activity.

-Sydney knows this, and so is home to a number of miniature golf courses that are both fun and challenging at the same time, any many offer their own unique course structures.
+Sydney knows this, and along with being home to a number of regular golf courses you really need to play, also hosts a number of miniature golf courses.
+These pint-sized courses are both fun and challenging at the same time, and many offer their own unique course structures.
 Here are the very best Putt-Putt golf course in Sydney City and the surrounding areas.

 Pittwater Golf Centre may be home to a top-notch driving range, but it’s also home to 36 holes of minigolf craziness.
 Two 18-hole courses await you and your mates, both of which are pirate-themed (it’s for the kids) and you have the option of playing one or both courses.
 For a bit of help, Pittwater has videos on its website that show you the courses, so you can one-up your mates by seeing how the courses will play out.